theHostileNegotiator/KWBandage/PatchNotes.md

 	* The Above fix has removed this issue
 3. Husk model uses standard mesh instead of the rubble mesh like the Juggernaught and Avatar.
 	* Husk model now appears more destroyed.
 The generated Debris actually make sense now.
+4. Formation Preview may move around according to the animation it is currently in
+	* Forced no animation to be played at ModelState
 #### MARV
 1. Only required Tier 2 structure (Command Post) compared to other factions which required their respective Tier 3 structure (After Reclamation Hub is deployed)
 	* Changed RequiredObject to Tech Center